JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/01_Lab1/index.md

-## Lab 1: Getting Started with Logs.
+## Lab 1: Getting Started with Logs

 ### The goal of this lab is to:
 - Show you how to troubleshoot basic issues